KolaczykResearch/Blue-BBO-ML/README.md

 # Introduction
-This is the GitHub site for the paper "Predicting Emission Wavelengths in Benzobisoxazole-Based OLEDs with Gradient Boosted Ensemble Models``
+This is the GitHub site for the paper "Predicting Emission Wavelengths in Benzobisoxazole-Based OLEDs with Gradient Boosted Ensemble Models"

 https://pubs.acs.org/doi/10.1021/acs.jpca.4c00077